In Cabin – Boost Controller (Blue)

 Yes.
 If you’re having issues with boost control, please take a minute and check your connection method and ensure the hoses are routed correctly – Take note of the arrow on the boost-Tee.

 Can I turn my boost down?

-Using a correctly installed Turbosmart Boost-Tee, you will be able to adjust boost from around your base mechanical spring pressure (in your wastegate or actuator) up to usually around 2-3 times the base pressure.
-You cannot use these devices to turn the boost down lower than the base spring pressure however.
+Using a correctly installed Turbosmart Boost-Tee, you can adjust boost from around your base mechanical spring pressure (in your wastegate or actuator) up to usually around 2-3 times the base pressure.
+However, you cannot use these devices to turn the boost down lower than the base spring pressure.

-No. One click either way is relative to your engine and your turbo.
-The more efficient it is, the less clicks you need to achieve more boost.
-However as boost rises, efficiency decreases.
-This means at higher boost levels, you’ll need to work harder (more clicks) for more boost.
+No. One-click either way is relative to your engine and your turbo.
+The more efficient it is, the fewer clicks you need to achieve more boost.
+However, as the boost rises, efficiency decreases.
+This means that at higher boost levels; you’ll need to work harder (more clicks) for more boost.